Last Updated on October 27, 2020

 An additional consideration is that since Roth IRA’s are individual retirement accounts, you will be responsible for its management.
 If actively buying and selling stocks isn’t something you’re comfortable with, investing in an index fund like the S&P 500 is a great option.
 Index funds are low-cost investments because they are passively managed but still yield historically high returns.
 There are plenty of guides available to get you started, but as always – it’s a great idea to speak with a financial advisor regarding your specific situation.

 How can you keep yourself organized?

 So now you’ve done the hard work of setting up all 5 accounts.
 How in the world are you supposed to keep track of everything?
 If you’re a pen and paper kind of person, using a finance binder is a great way to stay organized.
 If not, using an app is a great alternative.
 Apps, unlike finance binders, allow you to see all of your accounts in one place.
-Personal favorites here at The Ambitious Dollar include Personal Capital and Mint, but there’s a number of great options out there for you to choose from.
+Favorites here at The Ambitious Dollar include Personal Capital’s net worth calculator and Mint, but there’s a number of great options out there for you to choose from.

 Like what you read?
 Subscribe to our email list below!